ayuxy027/MasterG/flow/stitchFlow.md

 User selects target language from 22+ Indian languages (Hindi, Bengali, Tamil, Telugu, Kannada, Malayalam, Marathi, Gujarati, Punjabi, Urdu, Odia, Assamese, etc.) —> User selects grade level (Class 3, 8, 12, etc.) for age-appropriate content scaling —> User selects subject/category (Mathematics, Science, Social Studies, Language) —> User enters topic or lesson title (e.g., "Photosynthesis", "Quadratic Equations") —> User selects curriculum board (NCERT, CBSE, State Board) for alignment —> User optionally selects cultural context (Regional festivals, local examples)

 ### AI Generation Process
-System constructs prompt with all parameters (language, grade, subject, topic, curriculum, cultural context) —> Prompt sent to offline Ollama API (DeepSeek model) —> Model generates LaTeX-formatted educational content with:
+System constructs prompt with all parameters (language, grade, subject, topic, curriculum, cultural context) —> Prompt sent to offline Ollama API (DeepSeek model) —> Model generates **plain-text educational content** with:
 - Proper script accuracy for chosen language
-  - Mathematical notation using LaTeX math environments
 - Age-appropriate vocabulary and depth
 - Cultural references and local examples
 - Curriculum-aligned structure and content
 - Code-mixing support (e.g., Hindi-English scientific terms)

-### LaTeX Rendering & Preview
+### Content Preview & Thinking View
-Generated LaTeX code displayed in chat interface preview pane —> Real-time LaTeX rendering using MathJax/KaTeX for preview —> Preview shows formatted content with proper:
-  - Multilingual text rendering (correct script display)
-  - Mathematical equations and formulas
-  - Scientific diagrams (if included in LaTeX)
-  - Tables, lists, and structured content
-  - Cultural elements and local references
+Generated content is displayed in the Stitch preview pane in real time —> Users can see the **exact text output** being produced by the model —> Thinking stream is shown separately so users can see how the model reasons.

 ### User Interaction & Editing
-User can review preview in chat interface —> User can request edits or modifications via natural language —> User can adjust language complexity or add/remove sections —> System regenerates LaTeX based on feedback —> Preview updates in real-time —> User can iterate until satisfied
+User can review preview in chat interface —> User can request edits or modifications via natural language —> User can adjust language complexity or add/remove sections —> System regenerates content based on feedback —> Preview updates in real-time —> User can iterate until satisfied

 ### PDF Generation

-User clicks "Generate PDF" button —> System compiles LaTeX code using local LaTeX compiler (pdflatex/xelatex for multilingual support) —> PDF generated with proper:
-  - Unicode font support for all Indian scripts
-  - Mathematical notation rendering
-  - Professional formatting and layout
-  - Page breaks and structure
-  - Metadata (topic, language, grade, date)
+**Current behavior:**
+- PDF generation is not implemented.
+Teachers can copy content from the preview and paste it into their own document templates (e.g., Word, Google Docs, or any LMS).

+**Planned behavior (full version):**
+- System compiles content into nicely formatted PDFs suitable for printing and sharing.

 ### Export & Storage
-Generated PDF available for one-click download —> PDF can be saved to user's device for offline access —> LaTeX source code optionally saved for future editing —> Content can be shared with students or other teachers —> Generated content cached locally for faster future access
+Generated content can be easily copied and saved into the teacher's preferred tools —> Future versions may support direct export as PDFs or other formats —> Generated content can be cached locally for faster future access

 ## Technical Architecture